 When drug products are removed from shelves and taken off the market by the manufacturers, it is done so in accordance with a drug recall – either voluntarily or involuntarily.
-When a recall is initiated by the manufacturer, it is a voluntary recall; the U.S. Food and Drug Administration can also request a recall.
+When a recall is initiated by the manufacturer, it is a voluntary recall; the U.S. FDA can also request a recall.
 Recalls can be initiated for several reasons, all of which fall into the umbrella of something harmful being discovered about a drug.

 Recalls can involve an entire product altogether or just specific batches of products manufactured during a certain time period.
 For example, in 2008, Baxter Healthcare had to recall heparin that it manufactured because the FDA found contaminants in the product that caused death and severe injury to people.
 Another big recall was in 2010, when McNeil Consumer Healthcare recalled specific batches of many types of children’s medications including Zyrtec, Tylenol, and Motrin.